bluecatlabs/gateway-workflows/Community/vRO/vro_configuration/README.md

 ### Workflow Configuration

-1. Navigate to the workflow GitLab Management > GitLab Configuration and configure:
+1. Navigate to the workflow vRO > vRO Configuration and configure:
     * **Default Configuration** - Configuration used for getting networks, IP Addresses and creating the hostname
     * **Default View** - The View that is in the above Configuration
     * **vRO Default Zone** - The Zones to create the hostname in